datboi223/PoseEstimation-Framework/src/pose_estimators/cosypose_estimator/README.md

 ```
 This usually solves the problem.

-## Downloading the Data
+## Downloading the Data (YCB-Video)

-To use cosypose you also have to download the required data.
-For this follow the instructions of the cosypose-repository [here](https://github.com/datboi223/cosypose#downloading-and-preparing-data).
-Follow the download instructions for the __ycb-Data__ starting with the download of the `urdf`-files.
+To use `cosypose` you also have to download the required data.
+For this, follow the instructions of the cosypose-repository [here](https://github.com/datboi223/cosypose#downloading-and-preparing-data).
+You only need to download a part of the `YCB` BOP-Dataset, but not the whole thing, since the provided download-script would download a very large amount of data.
+Only the data [here](https://drive.google.com/drive/folders/1LemYCKiQgdN6gv16yjs9gfEsNK_s-QJQ) and the corrssponding `URDF`-Files are needed.
+The aforementioned folder contains the object-models for 20 YCB-Models.
+Download these files to the `cosypose`-subfolder `/local_data/bop_datasets/ycbv/`.
+Rename the folder from its original name to `models`.
+Now follow the download instructions for the `URDF`-files.

-Now you can download the `YCB-V` model-weights for single-view pose estimation [here](https://github.com/datboi223/cosypose#pre-trained-models).
-Follow the instructions there and download the parameters with the following `model_id`-values
+Now you can download the `YCB-V` model-weights for single-view pose estimation [here](https://github.com/datboi223/cosypose#bop20-models-and-results).
+Follow the instructions in the __Pre-trained models__-Subsection and download the parameters with the following `model_id`-values
 - `detector-bop-ycbv-pbr--970850`
 - `coarse-bop-ycbv-pbr--724183`
 - `refiner-bop-ycbv-pbr--604090`

+With this you should be ready to go and return to the main __[README](../../../README.md)__

 ## TODO: synth+real weights